solidpixel/solidpixel.github.io/_posts/2021-03-06-astc-compared-redux.md

 ![asctenc 2.5 vs ITC 6x6 blocks]({{ "../../../assets/images/astcispc2/13-2.5-vs-itc-6x6.png" | relative_url }}){:.center-image}

-Nearly all of the images using `-fast` are worse image quality than ITC's slow profile, with an average loss of 0.45 dB, and a peak loss of 1.1 dB.
+Many of the images using `-fast` are worse image quality than ITC's slow profile, with an average loss of 0.3 dB, and a peak loss of 0..9 dB.
 These are quite large deficits, so for this one ITC would remain the better choice, despite the speed advantage of astcenc.
 (It's worth noting that you could try to use the new tunable quality parameter for astcenc to try and dial the